The Birds II: Land's End: Plot

-The next day, Jill and Joanna want their daddy to go bike riding with them both, but he couldn't do it because he's too busy working on his desk.
-Jill and Joanna are both disappointed with their daddy, so Ted already changed his mind and goes outside with his two daughters.
-In the office, Mary attempts to call her husband on the telephone by ringing it.
-Ted, Jill and Joanna are riding their bikes together toward their home while they're unaware of Karl in the boat and holding the dead bird.
-He quickly gets off the bike and runs into the house, but the telephone is off that makes Mary feel disappointed.
-Mary and Frank have a good time to send out together at the restaurant.
-Mary mentions that she lost her son five years ago, but she couldn't blame her husband for their son.
+Jill and Joanna want Ted to ride bikes with them the next day, but he's too busy working.
+Jill and Joanna are both disappointed, so Ted changes his mind and goes outside with his two daughters.
+In the office, Mary attempts to call her husband.
+Ted, Jill and Joanna are riding their bikes together toward their home, unaware of Karl in a boat, holding the dead bird.
+Mary feels disappointed that Ted didn't answer the phone.
+She and Frank eat together at the restaurant.
+Mary mentions that she lost her son five years ago, but she couldn't blame her husband for their son's death.

-Later that night, Mary drives back home as Ted sits down and waits for her to come back.
-Ted doesn't really understand about Mary's relationship with Frank.
-They both confront each other as she opens the refrigerator and takes the bag of food.
-She closes the refrigerator and throws it at him when he catches it.
-Ted hears a ringing noise from the door when he walks toward and opens the door; it's Karl who brings a fish.
-The Hocken family agrees with him to have for dinner.
-They're having fun to eat together for dinner.
-Karl tells them the story about something.
-Karl greets Jill and Joanna for good night.
-Ted and Karl go outside and talk about something, and Karl departs from the house as the bird swoops and passes him and several others follow it.
+Mary drives back home as Ted waits for her.
+Ted doesn't understand Mary's relationship with Frank.
+They both confront each other.
+Ted hears a ringing noise from the door; it's Karl with a fish.
+The Hocken family agree to have dinner with him.
+Karl tells them a story and greets Jill and Joanna.
+Ted and Karl then go outside and talk.

-The next day, the swarm of birds fly over at the outside of the small town while some others stand on the fence.
-In the office, Mary and Frank are both working together at the computer when he accidentally kisses her which it makes her feel like she doesn't wants to cheat on her husband.
-She stands up and walks away from the computer when he walks toward her and apologizes to her for kissing Mary.
+The next day, Mary and Frank are both working in the office at the computer when he accidentally kisses her.
+Not wanting to cheat on her husband, she walks away from the computer.
+Frank apologizes for kissing her.